 A deductible represents the amount the insured is required to pay for each loss before receiving any payment from the insurer.
 The amount of the deductible is the amount the insured retains or contributes to the loss settlement.
 It is considered to be a partial retention of the loss amount.

 Ryerson’s property insurance policy has a deductible of $50,000.
 Departments are responsible for the first $5,000 on each property loss occurrence.
 The university’s general liability policy has a deductible of $1,000.

 A certificate of insurance is an indicator of adequate insurance coverage in force to protect the interests of Ryerson University and other parties by the university to non-university parties in connection with risks incurred by the university (e.g. student placement, students filming off-campus, university-approved social activities).

-If you require a certificate of insurance, please complete the word fileCertificate of Insurance Request Form and submit it to the risk and insurance officer at 416-979-5000, ext.
-553772 or email@example.com.
+If you require a certificate of insurance, please complete the PDF fileCertificate of Insurance Request Form and submit it online through our certificate submission form, external link.

 A waiver is a legal document that a person who participates in an activity may sign to acknowledge the risks involved in his or her participation.
 Waivers are strongly recommended for any activity that presents a higher than normal risk of physical danger, including transportation risks and health, safety, environmental, political or social conditions that may be present in off-campus or out-of-country activities that participants may encounter.

 Waivers are required for most student-run events and non-mandatory field trips.
 Each waiver is specifically designed for each individual activity.
 A good waiver clearly identifies the risks, which will vary depending on the activity, type of program, location or site, age and skill of participants, and your organization’s staffing and volunteer situation.